There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 “You can use panniers to carry luggage on your bike in combination with a bicycle cargo trailer.
 You should avoid packing everything in a backpack.”

-In Southern Norway, Eastern Norway, and Fjord Norway, spring usually arrives some time in April or early May, and the cycling season stretches all the way into October.
+In Southern Norway, Eastern Norway, and Fjord Norway, spring usually arrives sometime in April or early May, and the cycling season stretches all the way into October.
 Temperatures vary from hot (25–30 degrees Celsius) to quite chilly (10–15 degrees Celsius).

 Above the Arctic Circle in Northern Norway, you may not experience true spring until late May or early June, but by then the long and bright summer days have already started.
 Here, you can cycle under the midnight sun until the end of July, and the season ends in September/October.